gbytedev/zfsbud/README.md

 - Optional logging

 ## Usage
-Here are some examples of usage.
+Here are some usage examples.

 ### Snapshotting of a local dataset
 `zfsbud.sh --create-snapshot pool/dataset1`